JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 5. The results and visualizations will be generated in the specified output directory.

 ## Conclusion
-Through my research, I aim to provide insights into the guanine-cytosine composition differences between species.
-Given the analysis of guanine-cytosine composition, .
-These findings may contribute to the broader field of genomics and aid in future studies of these organisms.
+The results showed patterns within the amount of guanine-cytosine composition among species exhibiting higher content compairitive to bacterial species, such as Mycobacterium Tuberculosis.
+The ANOVA analysis confirmed statistically significant differences between groups, and post-hac tests with GC discrepancies.
+These variations highlighted the biological diversity in genomic structure and function, which emphasized the role of GC content that influenced DNA stabilization, gene expression, and cellular processes.
+This research underlines the importance of computational and statistical approaches in understanding complex genomic traits.

 ## Work Cited
 * Bian, C., Chen, W., Ruan, Z., Hu, Z., Huang, Y., Lv, Y., Xu, T., Li, J., Shi, Q., & Ge, W. (2020, March 30).
 Genome and Transcriptome Sequencing of casper and roy Zebrafish Mutants Provides Novel Genetic Clues for Iridophore Loss.
 PubMed Central (PMC). https://doi.org/10.3390/ijms21072385